krancour/brignext/PROPOSAL.md

 beyond any user's control in which a pod might be deleted.
 If the Kubernetes node that hosted a given pod were to be decomissioned, for instance, all record of the corresponding worker or job would vanish without a trace.
-A pod evicted from its node by the Kubelet, for any number of reasons, would have the same result.
+A pod evicted from its node by the Kubelet, for any reason, would have the same result.

-While it is easy to imagine how the potential for data loss might preclude Brigade's use by enterprises with strict data retention policies, all users would do well to consider the ramifications of the above before committing to use Brigade for any critical process.
+While it is easy to imagine how the potential for data loss might preclude Brigade's use by enterprises with strict data retention policies, all users would do well to consider the ramifications of the above before using Brigade to implement any critical process.

 Refer to: